These Democratic lawmakers won't be attending Trump's inauguration

 Rep. Adam Smith

-"As the House of Representatives is not in session the week of Inauguration, Congressman Smith will spend the District Work Period at home in Washington state meeting with his constituents," Smith told NBC affiliate KING 5 in a statement.
+"As the House of Representatives is not in session the week of Inauguration, Congressman Smith will spend the District Work Period at home in Washington state meeting with his constituents," Smith told NBC station KING of Seattle in a statement.

 Rep. Pramila Jayapal